Context Clusters and Query Suggestions at Google

 It also tells us that it will calculate probabilities that certain context clusters might be requested by a searcher.
 So how does Google know what to suggest as context clusters?

-Each context cluster includes a group of one or more queries, the grouping being based on the input context (e.g., location, date and time, indicated user preferences and interests) for each of the query inputs, when the query input was provided, and the content described by each query input.
+Each context cluster includes a group of one or more queries, the grouping is based on the input context (e.g., location, date and time, indicated user preferences and interests) for each of the query inputs, when the query input was provided, and the content described by each query input.
 One or more context clusters may be presented to the user for input selection based on a context cluster probability, which is based on the context of the user device and respective probabilities of entry of the query inputs that belong to the context cluster.
 The context cluster probability is indicative of a probability that at least one query input that belongs to the context cluster will be selected by the user.
 Upon selection of one of the context clusters that is presented to the user, a list of queries grouped into the context cluster may be presented as options for a query input selection.
 This advantageously results in individual query suggestions for query inputs that belong to the context cluster but that alone would not otherwise be provided due to their respectively low individual selection probabilities.
 Accordingly, users’ informational needs are more likely to be satisfied.

 The Patent in this patent application is: